Comparisons12 min read

 • Fidelity ZERO funds: 0% expense ratio.
 That's hard to beat anywhere

-Hot take: Robinhood Gold is genuinely underrated as a value proposition.
-If you're already contributing to an IRA, a 3% match beats most employer 401(k) matches — which is kind of a wild thing to say about a retail brokerage app, but here we are.
+Here's something worth noting: Robinhood Gold is genuinely underrated.
+If you're contributing to an IRA, a 3% match beats most employer 401(k) matches — which is kind of wild to say about a retail brokerage app, but there it is.

 Customer Support

 Fidelity wins.
 Definitively.
-No contest.
-You can call them (they actually answer), visit a branch, chat live, or browse an extensive self-help library.
-For anyone who's ever needed to resolve an account issue on deadline — say, before a tax filing cutoff — knowing there's a phone number you can actually dial is worth more than people realize until the moment they need it.
+You can call them (they actually answer), visit a branch, chat live, or dive into an extensive self-help library.
+For anyone who's ever needed to resolve an account issue on deadline — say, before a tax filing cutoff — knowing there's a phone number you can dial is worth more than people realize until they need it.

 Robinhood offers in-app chat and email support.
-Response times have improved, but it's still not in the same league.
-They added phone support for certain account types, but it's not universally available and not particularly fast.
+Response times have improved, but it's not the same league.
+They added phone support for certain account types, but it's not everywhere and not particularly fast.

 Mobile App

-Both apps are genuinely good in 2026 — Robinhood from the beginning, Fidelity by continuous improvement.
-The functional gap has closed considerably over the past few years.
+Both apps are genuinely solid in 2026 — Robinhood from the beginning, Fidelity through continuous improvement.
+The functional gap has closed a lot over the past few years.
 Fidelity's app now supports customizable watchlists, real-time alerts, advanced charts, and biometric login.
-Robinhood's app still has the edge in pure aesthetic polish and speed.
+Robinhood's app still has the edge in aesthetic polish and raw speed.

 For most users, either app will feel fine day-to-day.
-If mobile is your only interface and you never touch a desktop, Robinhood is still slightly more intuitive right out of the box.
+If mobile is your only interface, Robinhood is still slightly more intuitive right out of the box.

 Security & Compliance

 Both platforms offer SIPC protection up to $500,000 (including $250K for cash) and use two-factor authentication.
-Where Fidelity pulls ahead: supplemental coverage through Lloyd's of London for accounts above SIPC limits, which is a meaningful differentiator if you're a high-net-worth investor with a seven-figure account.
+Where Fidelity pulls ahead: supplemental coverage through Lloyd's of London for accounts above SIPC limits, which matters if you have a seven-figure account.

-Fidelity's institutional-grade security infrastructure — they're managing hundreds of billions in assets — is battle-tested in a way Robinhood's simply isn't yet.
-That said, Robinhood hasn't had major security incidents that affected user funds.
-Both platforms are regulated by FINRA and the SEC.
+Fidelity's institutional-grade security infrastructure — they're managing hundreds of billions in assets — is proven in ways Robinhood's simply isn't yet.
+That said, Robinhood hasn't had major security incidents affecting user funds.
+Both are regulated by FINRA and the SEC.

 Pros and Cons